 What’s cuter than an invasion of ladybugs?
 Arguably nothing.
 What’s less cute?
 An invasion of Asian Lady Beetles.
-Although Central Texans might be seeing a lot of what look like ladybugs this winter, Texas Parks and Wildlife clarified on Facebook earlier this week that they may in fact be a nonnative species of ladybugs, Asian Lady Beetles.
+Although Central Texans might be seeing a lot of what look like ladybugs this winter, Texas Parks and Wildlife clarified on Facebook that they may in fact be a nonnative species of ladybugs, Asian Lady Beetles.
 And this particularly bothersome species is not limited to Texas.

 What’s the difference between the two doppel-beetles?
 Terrifyingly, and most notably, Asian lady beetles actually bite, KEYE reports.
 “They have a habit of tasting things they land on,” University of Texas entomologist Dr. Alex Wild told KEYE.
 Additionally, Asian Lady Beetles are not native to Texas, or the United States for that matter.
 The Japanese insect was purposefully introduced to several southern states beginning in the 1960s as pest control.
 The species presence in some of these states has grown majorly since its introduction.

-According to the University of Kentucky’s College of Agriculture, Asian Lady Beetles “are attracted to illuminated surfaces” (like sunlit walls) and “are such a nuisance” in some parts of the U.S. come autumn “that they affect quality of life.”
+According to the University of Kentucky’s College of Agriculture, Asian Lady Beetles “are attracted to illuminated surfaces” (like sunlit walls) and “are such a nuisance” in some parts of the U.S. come autumn or spring “that they affect quality of life.”
 The insect tends to infest buildings during the fall in search of warmth before winter and can leave a yellow stain on surfaces it touches.
 Then they re-emerge as the weather warms up.

 How can you get rid of Asian Lady Beetles?

 Tips for ridding your home of these ladybug “nuisance” impostors?
 Wild suggests a vacuum cleaner.
 There are also insect light traps that could attract Asian Lady Beetles in dark areas like attics or closet.